 - Certificate of Insurance - liability for passenger and third party risks for aircraft to be used.
 The level of insurance must meet the minimum requirements of insurance for passenger and third party liability set out in Article 6 and 7 of EC Regulation No. 785/2004.

-- Dangerous Goods and Munitions of War – confirmation that no dangerous goods or munitions of war will be carried (if so, provide letter of exemption issued by UK CAA Dangerous Goods Office);
+- Dangerous Goods and Munitions of War – confirmation as to whether any Dangerous Goods (DG) or Munitions of War (MoW) will be carried.
+For MoWso, provide letter of exemption issued by UK CAA.

-Wet Lease-out of a UK registered aircraft on behalf of a foreign operator
+Wet Lease-out of a UK registered aircraft on behalf of another operator (Community and Third Country)

 How to Contact Us

 CAA Leasing Co-ordinator

 Shared Services Centre

 1W, Aviation House